BrooksPoltl/SnapConnect/README.md

 SnapConnect is a mobile-first social messaging application designed for the financial community.
-It combines the engaging, ephemeral nature of platforms like Snapchat with powerful, finance-specific tools, allowing users to share timely insights through disappearing photo and video messages.
+It combines the engaging, ephemeral nature of platforms like Snapchat with powerful, finance-specific tools and **AI-powered insights**, allowing users to share timely insights through disappearing photo and video messages.

-The application allows users—from professional analysts to retail investors and students—to share timely insights, fostering a more informed and connected financial community.
+The application allows users—from professional analysts to retail investors and students—to share timely insights and **interact with AI for financial analysis**, fostering a more informed and connected financial community.

 ## Table of Contents